 More importantly, you and your family cannot apply for any federal student aid, including federally guaranteed student loans and grants, without completing the FAFSA form.

 Make sure you read the directions and FAFSA questions carefully and fill in all the required information.
 Don't leave anything blank that applies to you.
 For more tips on answering FAFSA questions, check out our tips on Filing the FAFSA.
-If you have any questions about applying for the FAFSA or are unsure about which sections apply to you, contact your school's financial aid office or our Education Finance Specialists for help.
+If you have any questions about applying for the FAFSA or are unsure about which sections apply to you, contact your school's financial aid office or our Student Lending Specialists for help.

 After processing, the information collected from the FAFSA is shared with the applicant and their family, as well as with the financial aid offices of the institutions to which the student has applied and listed on their FAFSA.